Edward Ellice (merchant): Biography

 He was Member of Parliament for Coventry from 1818 to 1826, and again from 1830 to 1863.
 He served as a Secretary to the Treasury, and a whip in Lord Grey's government, 1830–1832.
 He was Secretary at War from 1832 to 1834, during which time he proposed that appointments in the army should be made directly from his office.
 He founded the Reform Club in 1836 and supported Palmerston as premier.
 He was appointed a Privy Counsellor in 1833.

 He was awarded a DCL by St Andrews University.
 He privately urged French government to send troops into Spain in 1836.
 He was deputy-governor of the Hudson's Bay Company.

 Ellice was a co-owner of eight sugar estates in Grenada, British Guiana, Tobago and Antigua.
-In the 1830s, the British government emancipated the slaves, and Ellice received compensation to the tune of about £35,000 for the liberation of over 300 slaves.
+In the 1830s, the British government emancipated the slaves, and Ellice received £35,000 in compensation for the liberation of over 300 slaves.

 In 1843, he married, secondly, Anne Amelia Leicester, née Keppel, daughter of William Keppel, 4th Earl of Albemarle and widow of Thomas Coke, 1st Earl of Leicester.
 She died in the following year.
 His only son was Edward Ellice Jr., who also sat in Parliament.

-Ellice was a serial host for notable visitors to Scotland including Sir Edwin Landseer, William Gladstone and Sir Henry Holland.
-In 1859 his son's wife, Katherine Ellice served as host when the artist Richard Doyle visited and she was given an illustrated diary of a journey to the islands of Rona and Skye.
-Katherine was an amateur artist and diarist.

 His brother General Robert Ellice married Eliza Courtney; one of their grandsons became his son's heir in 1880.

+Sporting interests

+On returning from Canada in 1838, Ellice bought the estate of Glenquoich in Lochaber, and built a lodge on the shores of Loch Quoich designed by Inverness architect Alexander Ross.
+In the summer and autumn months he entertained a wide range of guests there, including artists, writers, statesmen and diplomats.

+In the 1840s Ellice was also a shooting tenant on Sir George Macpherson Grant's Invereshie estate in Badenoch.
+Over a seven year period his sporting yields there were 14,560 grouse, 810 ptarmigan and 146 blackcock, plus woodcock, partridge, teal, snipe and mountain hares.
+He shot 34 deer at Invereshie between 1834 and 1839.
+His sporting activities provoked complaints from the estate's farming tenants and Macpherson Grant regarded him as a problem tenant.